DahanDv/TLDR-diataxis/README.md

 ##### why?
 __Answer:__ It must stay hyper focused on the goal - show you how to parametrize your tests; **get that work *done*.**
+Remeber: How-to guide is *work-oriented* document, hyper focused on the goal.
+It's like a recipe - you use it to follow instruction towards a specific dish - not to learn cooking's basics (that's tutorial), or contemplate on cooking chimestry and why oil makes everything taste better (explanation) or what are the nutritions facts of our favorate ingridient (reference).
+*More on __Referecne__ and __Explanation__ right away*